Aliyu Modibbo Umar

 Aliyu Modibbo Umar (born 15 November 1958) is a Nigerian technocrat who currently serves as the Special Adviser on General Duties to the Vice President of Nigeria, Kashim Shettima.
 He previously served as the federal Minister of State for Power and Steel from December 2002 to May 2003, Minister of Commerce from July 2006 to July 2007, then Minister for the FCT (Federal Capital Territory, Abuja), a post he held until October 2008.

 Background

 Aliyu Modibbo Umar was born of Kumo origin in Gombe State on 15 November 1958.
-He obtained a BA in Journalism from California State University, Long Beach; an MA in African Studies and a PhD in Comparative Education both from the University of California, Los Angeles (UCLA).
+He completed a BA (journalism) at California State University, Long Beach; and an MA (African Studies) and PhD (Comparative Education) from the UCLA.

 His first job was in 1979 as a reporter for the Nigerian Television Authority.
 Between 1986 and 1992, he worked in the United States, returning to Nigeria in 1993 to take up a position as a lecturer at the University of Abuja.
 He then moved into civilian administration, working in the office of the Chief of Staff to the President.